Couturier, Laughton help Flyers rout Red Wings 6-1

 Gostisbhere, two seasons removed from a 65-point season, was a healthy scratch the last three games and entered Friday with just six points in 22 games.
 But he notched his second of the season on the power play with 57.1 seconds left in the first period on a backhander from the left of the crease.

-Fabri tied it at 1 with 11:51 left in the first on a slap shot from the top of the left circle, ending a long drought for Detroit.
-The Red Wings hadn’t scored in 164 minutes, 37 seconds prior to Fabri’s fourth goal in eight games since joining the club in a Nov.
+Fabbri tied it at 1 with 11:51 left in the first on a slap shot from the top of the left circle, ending a long drought for Detroit.
+The Red Wings hadn’t scored in 164 minutes, 37 seconds prior to Fabbri’s fourth goal in eight games since joining the club in a Nov.
 8 trade with St. Louis.

 UP NEXT